 These Malted Chocolate Brownies are so super chewy and delicious!
-The last brownie recipe you’ll ever need!
+The combo of the chocolate and malt make an amazing chocolate brownie!

 I’m sure you’re all…”A brownie recipe?”.
 Isn’t she supposed to be eating Zoodles and low-carbing it up right now?
 Yeah…well..about that…

 Moving on.
 Brownies.